 We all know that the brain is a complex physiological mechanism that serves as the main, electrical circuit box for the central nervous system, which controls every function of the body.
 When everything is working at its optimum and body chemistry is in balance, the brain and all bodily systems function well.

 However, when our brain experiences inflammation due to imbalances in our bodies, the results can be detrimental to our overall health and well-being.
-Dr. Austin has devoted hundreds of hours of study with Dr. Datis Kharrazian, Board Certified Chiropractic Functional Neurologist, clinical research scientist, academic professor and functional medicine healthcare provider treating autoimmune and neurological disorders, as well as unidentified chronic diseases, shares insight to the repercussions of brain inflammation on these conditions in a recent podcast on ultimatehealth.com.
+Dr. Paul has devoted hundreds of hours of study with Dr. Datis Kharrazian, Board Certified Chiropractic Functional Neurologist, clinical research scientist, academic professor and functional medicine healthcare provider treating autoimmune and neurological disorders, as well as unidentified chronic diseases, shares insight to the repercussions of brain inflammation on these conditions in a recent podcast on ultimatehealth.com.

 Stress and the Brain